-Here is your open thread for the rest of the evening.
-MLB Network will air a regional game and I’m sure there’s college football on somewhere.
-Talk about those games, this afternoon’s win, or anything else right here.
+Here is your open thread for this gorgeous Saturday night.
+Pretty great weather in New York these last few days.
+The Mets are playing tonight, MLB Network will air a regional game later on, and there’s a ton of college football on as well.
+Talk about those games or anything else right here.

 - 1B Mark Teixeira